appfeel/tappx-phonegap/README.md

       // Set AdMobAds options:
       admob.setOptions({
         publisherId:          "NONE",                                    // Replace with your AdMob id (if you don't have any, set it to "NONE")
-        tappxIdiOs:           "/XXXXXXXXX/Pub-XXXX-iOS-IIII",            // Replace with your Tappx Id for iOS
+        tappxIdiOS:           "/XXXXXXXXX/Pub-XXXX-iOS-IIII",            // Replace with your Tappx Id for iOS
         tappxIdAndroid:       "/XXXXXXXXX/Pub-XXXX-Android-AAAA",        // Replace with your Tappx Id for Android
         tappxShare:           1                                          // Do not use lower tappxShare ratio if you have set publixherId to "NONE"
       });